LesleyPark/simple-survey-tool/README.md

 ```

 ## Completed
-### Survey Creation Steps (Front-End)
+### Survey Creation Steps
+  * Navbar
-  * Start a new survey
+  * Begin a new survey
   * Submit questions
   * TextField validation to ensure no empty submits on both survey name + questions
   * Displays each question as it's submitted

+### In Progress
+  * Database setup
+  * Finish survey button sends post request that sends all survey questions to db along with setting a corresponding survey ID (blocked by db setup)

 ## TODO
 ### Survey Creation Steps
   * Functionality to delete questions
-  * Finish survey button sends post request that sends all survey questions to db with corresponding survey ID
-  * Displays corresponding link to send to surveys to other users/view finished survey (`surveys/${id}` route)
+  * Displays corresponding link to send to surveys to other users/view finished survey upon survey creation completion (`surveys/${id}` route)
 ### Survey Taking Steps
   * Lists all survey questions along with Material UI small steps slider for input
   * Post request with values for each response upon final submit